Best Practices for Mowing in Minnesota

 - Decreases the likelihood of weeds germinating by crowding them out

-- Requires less water because the taller grass keeps the soil shaded, reducing the amount of water lost through evaporation
+- Requires less water because the taller grass keeps the soil shaded, reducing the amount of moisture lost through evaporation

-Why is it important to mow with a sharp blade?
+Why is it important to mow my lawn using a sharp blade?

-Mowing is a violent action, but you can minimize the damage done by making sure your mower blade is sharp.
+Mowing is a stressor on grass, but you can minimize damage by ensuring your mower blade is sharp.

 - Dull blades rip and bruise the grass, leaving it frayed and battered.
 These frayed ends will discolor, giving your lawn a tan or brown appearance.
-They also provide diseases with a point of entry.
+They also provide a point of entry for diseases.

-- If you are unsure about how to sharpen your mower blade, check your owner’s manual.
+- If you are unsure how to sharpen your mower blade, check your owner’s manual.

 Is it better to bag or mulch my grass clippings?

 Leaving the grass clippings on your lawn provides you with free fertilizer.
-They are an excellent source of nitrogen and can help your grass recover from the mowing process.
+They are an excellent nitrogen source and can help your grass recover from the mowing process.
 Grass clippings generally degrade back into the soil within a week or two.
-Using a mulching mower speeds this process and more evenly distributes the cut grass.
+Using a mulching mower speeds up this process and distributes the grass clippings more evenly.

 How often should I mow my lawn?